ryandeussing/jimhopper/_the-brain/cycles.md

 The great Roman poet Virgil wrote, "Every person makes a god of his own desire."
 And Boethius pointed to the same truth, which can be uncomfortable for us to acknowledge, "Each person considers what he desires above all else to be the supreme good."

-What do we really desire?
-What do we really seek?
-What do we really long to have, and to be?
-What do we really believe are the greatest goods?
+We can ask ourselves: What do I really want?
+What do I really seek?
+What do I really long to have, and to be?
+What do I really believe are the greatest goods?

-Actions speak louder than words.
+In our day to day lives, actions speak louder than words.
 Only by honestly investigating and acknowledging what we are *actually* seeking – day by day, moment by moment, thought by thought, action by action – and by harnessing our seeking circuitry to the pursuit of what is truly good – thus truly fulfilling – can we live with integrity and cultivate genuine happiness.

 We all know this in our hearts, but of course it's easier said than done.
 And we can't do it alone.
 We need the support of others.
 We need the support of philosophical, religious and/or spiritual traditions.
 And we need disciplined practices for cultivating genuine insight into our motivations, and disciplined practices for harnessing our seeking circuitry to the pursuit of true goods.